 - Generally don’t offer as crisp and bright a picture as wired cameras (digital wireless systems are better than analog systems in this regard)

-- Possible interference causing a poor wireless signal between camera and monitor (again, digital systems are better than analog in this regard)
+- Possible interference (or signal delays) causing a poor wireless signal between the camera and monitor (again, digital systems are better than analog in this regard)

 Features to Consider in a Wireless Backup Camera for RV Use